meenusharma115/project1/README.md

-its mreadme file added through VC
+its readme file added through VC made the changes again.